ChandrashekharRobbi/Python-Projects/Real-time Git Automation for Jupyter Notebooks/README.md

 Ensure you're in the correct directory (where the repository is initialized) before running the script.
 Always review automatically generated commits occasionally to ensure they convey meaningful information about the changes.

----

-This description provides a comprehensive overview of the script, its functionalities, and its use-case.
-Adjust as necessary for your audience on GitHub!

 Screenshot of the logs:
 ![image](https://github.com/ChandrashekharRobbi/GFG-DSA/assets/91750738/0ad5d7bc-252f-47a2-ba34-69f03059da19)